 Moment#6: Face-to-Face with a Capuchin Monkey

-We had the opportunity to explore the mangroves of the Sierpe River by private river boat.
-While floating down the river, we experienced the many incredible sights, sounds and smells of the vast ecosystem – and among those sights, a troop of white-face capuchin monkeys spotted us coasting by.
+A troop of white-face capuchin monkeys spotted us coasting by.
 We stopped the boat to catch a glimpse of them.
-They become, I think, more interested in us – and a few of them opened their mouths to show their teeth and give us a loud hiss!
+They became, I think, more interested in us, and a few of them opened their mouths to show their teeth and give us a loud hiss!
 We got a few photos and floated away.

 Moment #5: Spotting a Rainbow Boa